 Dec.
-1999 Federal Magistrates Service Rules and Regulations Part 2 Report to Attorney-General Provide information/education about ADR through information sessions, brochures, initiating documents Develop and publish guidelines (indicators/contraindicators) for referral to ADR ADR practitioner has an obligation to assess for suitability Approval of ADR service providers by Attorney-General's Department (quality approval process) as apposed to Family Law Regulations for family and child mediators- link to immunity and complaints process Encourage parties to go to Court to obtain a referral order to ADR Court personnel should not automatically be qualified as ADR practitioners Need for standards referral orders (providing certain powers and obligations of ADR practitioner) Incorporate definitions into rules of court Immunity/confidentiality should not prevent consumer redress Regulations should specify that ADR service providers have a complaints mechanisms ADR practitioner should report back to court on termination (defined headings, but not willingness to cooperate) Evaluate ADR services Court should scrutinise ADR agreements August Diversity: Provides practical guidelines for managing diversity 1999 'A Fair Say' Public guide to managing differences in mediation and conciliation
+1999 Federal Magistrates Service Rules and Regulations Part 2 Report to Attorney-General Provide information/education about ADR through information sessions, brochures, initiating documents Develop and publish guidelines (indicators/contraindicators) for referral to ADR ADR practitioner has an obligation to assess for suitability Approval of ADR service providers by Attorney-General's Department (quality approval process) as apposed to Family Law Regulations for family and child mediators- link to immunity and complaints process Encourage parties to go to Court to obtain a referral order to ADR Court personnel should not automatically be qualified as ADR practitioners Need for standards referral orders (providing certain powers and obligations of ADR practitioner) Incorporate definitions into rules of court Immunity/confidentiality should not prevent consumer redress Regulations should specify that ADR service providers have a complaints mechanisms ADR practitioner should report back to court on termination (defined headings, but not willingness to cooperate) Evaluate ADR services Cost to take account of ADR costs, and refusal to attend ADR Cost to take account of ADR costs, and refusal to atched ADR Court should scrutinise ADR agreements August 1999 Diversity: 'A Fair Say' Public guide to managing differences in mediation and conciliation Provides practical guidelines for managing diversity

-March 1999 Federal • ADR should be an integral part of the Court.
-Magistrates Service Legislation should refer to DR, not ADR processes. - Act Focus on procedural flexibility.
-(March 1999) ADR not a replacement for judicial adjudication.
-Part 1 Report to Emphasise proper assessment, referral and quality.
-Attorney-General Set out objectives in a legislative provision.
+Magistrates Service - Act (March 1999) Part 1 Report to Attorney-General ADR should be an integral part of the Court.
+Legislation should refer to DR, not ADR processes.
+Focus on procedural flexibility.
+ADR not a replacement for judicial adjudication.
+Emphasise proper assessment, referral and quality.
+Set out objectives in a legislative provision.
 Legislation should name each DR process.
-Use the NADRAC definitions and consistent terminology.Court to have power to make rules about procedure.
+Use the NADRAC definitions and consistent terminology.
+Court to have power to make rules about procedure.
 Access to legal representation/advice/other support.
 Support a diversity of providers of DR services.
 Legislation should address the issue of standards.
 Court to use list of appropriate DR providers.
-Judge not to adjudicate disputes where s/he has done ADR. • Court to make regulations which set Court ADR fees.
+Judge not to adjudicate disputes where s/he has done ADR.
+Court to make regulations which set Court ADR fees.
 Duty to advise clients of the availability of DR processes.
 Require provision of written information about DR. All/any part of a dispute to be referrable to DR process.
-Range of DR processes to be available at any stage. • Mandatory referral by qualified assessor is acceptable.
-Court evaluation of all its DR processes is vital. • DR providers to have similar immunity to judges. • Implement a complaints procedure (against DR providers). • Court to review agreement in limited circumstances. • Court to be able to terminate a non-judicial DR process. • Court to determine a question of fact/law to assist ADR. • Dispute resolver to provide limited reports to Court. • Non-compliance/refusal to provide essential information. • DR providers-appropriate powers to facilitate outcomes. • Magistrates should have substantial experience in ADR • Legislative protection should not extend to pre-filing. • Court to make rules on a simple, inexpensive process for initiating action within the court without pleadings.
+Range of DR processes to be available at any stage.
+Mandatory referral by qualified assessor is acceptable.
+Court evaluation of all its DR processes is vital.
+DR providers to have similar immunity to judges.
+Implement a complaints procedure (against DR process.
+Court to be able to terminate a non-judicial DR process.
+Court to be able to terminate a non-judicial DR process.
+Court to determine a question of fact/law to assist ADR.
+Dispute resolver to provide limited reports to Court.
+Non-compliance/refusal to provide essential information.
+DR providers-appropriate powers to facilitate outcomes.
+Magistrates should have substantial experience in ADR Legislative protection should not extend to pre-filing.
+Court to make rules on a simple, inexpensive process for initiating action within the court without pleadings. -- -- ---